 Start by asking for recommendations from friends and family, particularly those who have experience with multicultural weddings.
 Browse online directories and wedding planning websites to find vendors that specialize in multicultural weddings.

-Before hiring any vendor, ask for references and conduct interviews to ensure that they understand and respect the different cultural practices involved in your wedding.
+before hiring any vendor, ask for references and conduct interviews to ensure that they understand and respect the different cultural practices involved in your wedding.
 Ask about their experience working with different cultures and how they plan to honor each culture in their role.

 It's also vital to discuss any particular needs or requirements upfront, such as religious customs or dietary restrictions.
 Choose vendors who are open to communication and willing to work with you to create a wedding that honors both cultures.